LLNL/RAJA/docs/sphinx/feature/scan.rst

 Scan
 ====

-RAJA also provides built in functions to carryout a prefix sum.
-A prefix sum or scan is an operation such that provided a one-dimensional array x, the resulting array y is given as
+The scan operation (or prefix sum) is an operation such that provided a one-dimensional array :math:`x`, the resulting array :math:`y` is given as

 .. math::

-   y[i] \leftarrow \sum^{i}_{j=0} x[j]
+   y[i] \leftarrow \sum^{i}_{j=0} x[j].

-The example above illustrates the so-called exclusive sum because each element i of the result is the sum of all elements up to but not including i.
-An inclusive sum all elements up to i are summed.
+The example above illustrates the so-called inclusive sum because each element i of the result :math:`y_i` is the sum of all elements including :math:`i` in :math:`x_i`.
+An exclusive sum would accumulate values up to but not including :math:`i`.
 RAJA provides a simple interface for carrying out these prefix operations.

-Intializing arrays x,y
+The basic usage is as follows, intializing arrays :math:`x`, :math:`y`

 .. literalinclude:: ../../../examples/example-scan.cpp
-   :lines: 26-32
+   :lines: 26-31

 a RAJA inclusive prefix sum can be carried out through the following iterface

 .. literalinclude:: ../../../examples/example-scan.cpp
-   :lines: 37
+   :lines: 36

 where ``execute_policy`` is one of the RAJA policies.
-Similary an exclusive prefix sum may be carried out through the following interface
+Similary, an exclusive prefix sum may be carried out through the following interface

 .. literalinclude:: ../../../examples/example-scan.cpp
-   :lines: 44
+   :lines: 43

 In each of the interfaces the first argument corresponds to a pointer to the start of the array,